activitree/meteor-push/README.md

 This is an almost complete re-write of RAIX:PUSH.
 I wanted to do a PR but ... it was already a completely different piece of software.
 Besides that, we run an up-to-date Cordova platform and at least phonegap-plugin-push@2.2.3 we know for sure that cannot run on the default Meteor because of the outdate cordova-android platform.

+DO NOT USE.
+This is under development.
+Client side code (methods) and documentation are missing.

 Documentation Updates WIP

 This is a package in production runnnig with the following specs:
 * Meteor 1.7.0.5
 * cordova 8.1.1